hoodiecrow/ConsTcl/README.md

 ```
 ConsTcl> (define (circle-area r) (* pi (* r r)))
-ConsTcl> (circle-area 10)
 314.1592653589793
 ```

-During a call to the procedure `circle-area`, the symbol `r` is bound to the value 10.
-But we don't want the binding to go into the global environment, possibly clobbering an earlier definition of `r`.
+During a call to the procedure `circle-area`, the symbol `r` is bound to the possibly clobbering an earlier definition of `r`.
 The solution is to use separate (but linked) environments, making `r`'s binding a _[local variable](https://en.wikipedia.org/wiki/Local_variable)_